furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 ###### Test and build
 - To run tests and build artifacts, run the following command on project root:
   - `` lein polylith build ``
+  - When you build the project, it will create an artifact from each system in your workspace.

 ![build](.media/how-to/07_build.png)